suvasishm/pyspark-in-jupyter/README.md

 # PySpark In Jupyter

-I jotted down the steps to setup Apache Spark focusing PySpark on my local machine (Mac).
+I jotted down the steps to setup Apache Spark and use PySpark in Jupyter notebook on my local machine (Mac).

 #### Setup Spark
 1. Download Spark - http://spark.apache.org/downloads.html